 Understanding Pregnancy and STDs

 Pregnancy does not give pregnant women protection from contracting an STD.
-They can be infected with the same STDs as their non-pregnant female counterparts.
+They can be infected with the same STDs as their non-pregnant female counterparts, including herpes and HIV.

 Unfortunately, since many STDs have no symptoms, women may not know that they are infected.
 Here’s what pregnant women need to know about pregnancy and an STD diagnosis.